Tips for staying warm

-You’re used to cycle touring and cycle camping in summer, but how do you stay warm in winter, while still going riding (and hopefully camping)?
+You might know your stuff when you go cycle touring and cycle camping in summer, but how do you stay warm in winter, while still going riding (and hopefully camping)?
 Hypothermia can be a killer, so from the outset you need to be able to manage your plans, so you can avoid it altogether.
 Your ancestors survived an ice age with kit you would consider too primitive to use when camping in your garden, let alone survive a night on a glacier, so there’s no reason you can’t keep yourself safe and warm.
 Remember the old saying “Outside your comfort zone is where the magic happens” – it’s true, and winter camping is a great way to step outside your comfort zone.

 Clothes

-That strategy begins with understanding how clothes keep you warm, so here’s a mini history lesson: a man called Henrik Brun was an officer in the Norwegian army – they have far colder weather than the UK, so it stands to reason that the Norwegians know a thing or two about staying warm.
+That strategy begins with understanding how clothes keep you warm, so here’s a mini history lesson.
+A man called Henrik Brun was an officer in the Norwegian army – they have far colder weather than the UK, so it stands to reason that the Norwegians know a thing or two about staying warm.
 Brun correctly surmised that what keeps you warm is the ability for a garment to trap pockets of air, and he set about making a vest out of fishing netting.
 This proved to be so effective that he soon had his design manufactured, and the string vest was born.

 The next secret is layers.
 Layers work simply because you can stack multiple layers of pockets of air around your body.
 Air (and the clothing fibres themselves) still acts as a thermal conductor, meaning that a single layer won’t keep you very warm, while adding more layers means you’ll be far warmer.
 Of course, there are a few catches, with the first of that being wind.
-As long as wind can cut through the clothes you’re wearing, all those pockets of warm air will be replaced by cold air, and you won’t stay warm for long, so it’s essential to have a wind-proof outer layer.
-Remember, warm clothes don’t make you warm.
-Instead, they slow down heat loss from your body, and as long as your body can reproduce the heat it’s losing, your core temperature will remain stable.
-Wearing multiple layers means you can remove some layers when you start to overheat, and add them again when you start to cool down.
+As long as the clothes you’re wearing allows wind to cut through , the cold wind will replace all those pockets of warm air, and you won’t stay warm for long

 Moisture

 The big catch is moisture, as you simply cannot avoid it.
 The obvious one is external moisture, perhaps from rain, but we cannot overlook internal moisture, from sweating.
 In cold weather, especially if in a survival situation, sweat is your enemy.
 In severe cold, it can freeze on your skin, and when that happens, no amount of layers will keep you warm.
 This is why a wicking base layer is so important – it will draw sweat away from your skin.
-Though it can very from person to person, usually merino wool is the best material for a base layer, and as an added benefit, it’s naturally odour-resistant.
-If you can’t get a good merino wool base layer, usually polyester is your next best bet.
+Though it can vary from person to person, usually merino wool is the best material for a base layer, and as an added benefit, it’s naturally odour-resistant.
+If you can’t get a good merino wool base layer, then go for polyester as your next best bet.
 Polyester has the additional benefit of not only being excellent at wicking moisture away from your skin, it also dries fast.

 Obviously, water is a better thermal conductor than air, and this is why you will lose heat far quicker if wet, than if you remain dry.
 However, no matter how badly you may want to keep dry, on especially longer bike rides in the rain, you will find it impossible to remain dry.
 Either you’ll get wet from outside, or from inside (the boil-in-the-bag effect) and often it will be both at once.
 Personally, I prefer polyester base layers, precisely because they dry quicker, but others feel different.

 Your rain coat should be wind-proof, and rain coats open up a whole new minefield.
 There’s a myriad of “breathable” fabrics available, but as a rule of thumb, and with the possible exception of Gore-Tex rain coats, any breathable rain coat will result in you getting wet in the rain.
 The only question is how long it will take.
 Cheaper rain coats tend to be made from more waterproof fabrics, but are also airtight, meaning sweat build-up will result in you also getting wet.
-My strategy therefore is not to try and remain dry – I ride with a well-vented rain coat that’s not breathable, and I accept from the outset that I’ll get wet sooner or later.
+My strategy therefore is not to try and remain dry – I ride with a well-vented rain coat that’s not breathable.
+I accept from the outset that I’ll get wet sooner or later.
 My focus is simply on retaining body heat.

 Off the bike